cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-11-12-how-i-peer-review-research-papers.md

 ```

 Once I decided to accept the review, I go through a two-step process: 1) First Glance Review and 2) Detailed Review.
-In the next sections, I describe what I look for in each of them.
+Next, I describe what I look for in each of them.

 ## Quick Review